AdrianDAlessandro/pyenv-suffix/README.md

 ## Installation

 ```
-git clone https://github.com/s1341/pyenv-alias.git $(pyenv root)/plugins/pyenv-alias
+git clone https://github.com/AdrianDAlessandro/pyenv-suffix.git $(pyenv root)/plugins/pyenv-suffix
 ```

 ## Usage

-Specify the version alias name using the `VERSION_ALIAS` environment variable when performing a `pyenv install`
+Specify the version suffix name using the `PYENV_VERSION_SUFFIX` environment variable when performing a `pyenv install`

-For example, building a version of python 2.7.6 with the shared `.so`:
+For example, building a version of python 3.10.9 with the shared `.so`:

 ```
-VERSION_ALIAS="2.7.6_shared" PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 2.7.6
+PYENV_VERSION_SUFFIX="2.7.6_shared" PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 2.7.6
 ```